Listen to this blog post which will, at a future date, be added to The Explanation Podcast

-Stephen Hawking has been compared to Einstein for his genius and indeed both opened windows to the wonders of the Universe.
-He attested that this ‘something’ came from ‘nothing.’
-This defies logic.
+Stephen Hawking and Einstein displayed the same genius.
+Indeed, both opened windows to the wonders of the Universe.
+He attested that this something came from nothing; this defies logic.
 What is the Origin of the Universe?

 (Origin of the Universe, chapter 6.5)

-If this is your first time at this blog, I suggest you review these previous blog posts referring to how God’s finger worked in the formation of the Universe (from the Bible whether you believe it’s fact or fiction).
+If this is your first time at this blog, I suggest you review these previous blog posts referring to how God’s finger worked in the formation of the Universe (from the Bible, whether you believe it’s a fact or fiction).
 We have seen that the Biblical Hebrew when God ordained the stars = fashion (blog 1).
-Furthermore ordained = firm and stable (blog 2), garnish = royal pavilion and formation (blog 3), formed = dancing sand particles (blog 4).
+Furthermore, ordained = firm and stable (blog 2), garnish = royal pavilion and formation (blog 3), formed = dancing sand particles (blog 4).

 בָּרִיחַ bârîyach baw-ree’-akh; or בָּרִחַ; (shortened) from H1272 (בָּרַח); a fugitive, i.e. the serpent (as fleeing), and the constellation by that name: